Same-sex marriage in Virginia: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 13,802 same-sex couples were living in Virginia.
 By 2005, this had increased to 19,673 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties and independent cities of the state and constituted 0.9% of coupled households and 0.5% of all households in the state.
 Most couples lived in Fairfax County, Arlington County and Alexandria.
 Same-sex partners in Virginia were on average younger than opposite-sex partners, and significantly more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 20% of same-sex couples in Virginia were raising children under the age of 18, with an estimated 6,503 children living in households headed by same-sex couples in 2005.

 In the approximately 10-month period subsequent to same-sex marriage becoming legal in Virginia (October 6, 2014 to August 31, 2015), a total of 3,598 marriage licenses were issued to same-sex couples, representing 5.27% of all licenses issued in the state in that time.
 The three most popular localities for same-sex marriages were Norfolk, Virginia Beach and Richmond.
 Between 2014 and 2018, same-sex couples made up 11,360 of the 300,865 marriages performed in Virginia, or about 3.8%.
-Virginia Beach registered the most same-sex marriages of any locality with 1,155, followed by Norfolk at 849 and Richmond at 564.
-The localities which saw the most same-sex marriages in comparison to heterosexual marriages were Buena Vista (where same-sex marriages accounted for 7.0% of all unions), Norfolk (6.9%), Charlottesville (6.8%), Roanoke (6.7%) and Richmond (6.3%).
+Virginia Beach registered the most same-sex marriages of any locality at 1,155, followed by Norfolk at 849 and Richmond at 564.
+The localities with the highest share of same-sex marriages in comparison to heterosexual marriages were Buena Vista (where same-sex marriages accounted for 7.0% of all unions), Norfolk (6.9%), Charlottesville (6.8%), Roanoke (6.7%) and Richmond (6.3%).
 Conversely, Highland County, Bland County and Manassas Park registered no same-sex marriages at all.

+The 2020 U.S. census showed that there were 15,851 married same-sex couple households (6,957 male couples and 8,894 female couples) and 11,172 unmarried same-sex couple households in Virginia.